 The Compensation Committee is responsible for monitoring and administering the Company's compensation and employee benefit plans and reviewing, among other things, base salary levels, incentive awards and bonus awards for officers and key executives, and such other matters that are specifically delegated to the Compensation Committee by applicable law or regulation, or by the Board.
 The Compensation Committee's charter reflects such responsibilities and is available on the Company's website, www.trimascorp.com, in the Corporate Governance subsection of the Investors page.
-Each of the directors on the Compensation Committee is "independent" from management in accordance with Nasdag listing standards (including those standards particular to Compensation Committee membership) and the Company's Corporate Governance Guidelines.
-See also "Compensation Discussion and Analysis Role of the Compensation Committee," "Compensation Discussion and Analysis - Input from Management" and
+Each of the directors on the Compensation Committee is "independent" from management in accordance with Nasdaq listing standards (including those standards particular to Compensation Discussion and Analysis - Role of the Compensation Committee," "Compensation Discussion and Analysis - Input from Management" and